Calculating Donor Retention

 Retention Rate = Donors that gave this year / Donors that gave last year * 100

-According to the Charitable Giving Report in 2019 27% of all first-year donors were retained and 24% of first-year, online-only donors were retained.
-Retention was even higher for multi-year donors, with 57% of offline-only donors retained and 63% of multi-year, online-only donors retained.
+According to the Charitable Giving Report in 2020 29% of all first-year, offline only donors were retained and 25% of first-year, online-only donors were retained.
+Retention was even higher for multi-year donors, with 59% of offline-only donors retained and 66% of multi-year, online-only donors retained.

 While organizations with a high retention rate keep or renew many donors from year to year, those with a low rate must acquire new donors in order to keep their bottom lines above water.
 This reinforces the significance of calculating retention to benchmark your internal progress from year to year and across time.
 Many organizations conduct a retention assessment at the close of their fiscal years and pursue a variety of custom assessments, including their year-to-date retention, first-year donor retention, year-over-year retention, or even year-over-year revenue retention.
 Each of these metrics can support your organization as you measure the effectiveness of your fundraising strategy and optimize for success